jaglees/anonymize/README.md

 * Width (only for fixed width files): The size of this field in characters
 * RegEx: The regular expression which must be satisfied when generating a field
 * PresentRatio: The probability of this field being non-empty (all spaces for fixed length or zero length for delimted files) - e.g. 0 means never present, 1 means always contains data, 0.5 means contains data half the time
-* LengthRatio: An array of the different lengths with probabilities for each length (when a field is present).
-This must total 1 e.g. 10:0.5, 11:0.25, 12:0.25 gives a 50% chance of generating a 10 character long strong and a 25% chance of generating either an 11 or 12 character long string.
-This is combined with a PresentRatio.
-So if the present ratio was 0.1, 90% would be blank, 5% would have 10 characters, 2.5% with either 11 or 12 characters.

 # Tokenisation
 Token values are stored in files in the ./mapping folder.
 There is one file per tokenised field.
 The file contains: